Labor & Delivery

 Delivering Your Baby

-Once you’re in labor, your physician will instruct you to go to the REX Women’s Center.
+Once you’re in labor, or have a scheduled induction, your obstetrician will instruct you to go to the REX Women’s Center.
 You and your partner should enter through the Women’s Center lobby and check in at the front desk.
 They will direct you to the second floor to begin the admission process.

 If you’re planning to have a C-section delivery, you’ll come to REX a day or two before your scheduled surgery for pre-admission testing.